GabeScott/standard-works-vault/General Conference/1974 April - Build Your Shield of Faith.md

 # Build Your Shield of Faith

-*By L. Tom Perry - Of the Council of the Twelve*
+By Elder L. Tom Perry - *Of the Council of the Twelve*

 *Given in the April session of the 1974 General Conference*